 Kinds of Tapas

-According to Bhagavad Gita, Tapa are of three kinds: Sharira Tapa, Vanmaya Tapa, and Manasa Tapa.
-Sharira Tapa is austerity of the body and Vanmaya Tapa is austerity of the speech; whereas Manasa Tapa is austerity of the mind.
+According to Bhagavad Gita, Tapa is of three kinds: Sharira Tapa, Vanmaya Tapa, and Manasa Tapa.
+Sharira Tapa is the austerity of the body and Vanmaya Tapa is the austerity of the speech; whereas Manasa Tapa is the austerity of the mind.

 Tapas and Om-Tat-Sat